5 Seven Day Itineraries For Your Next Trip To Europe

 Riga – Tallinn – Helsinki

 UNUSUAL, LESS CROWDED AND RUSSIAN INFLUENCES.
-If you are looking for a different Europe experience I would suggest Riga and Tallinn to you, and since they are easy to combine with a visit to Helsinki, why not do that?
+If you are looking for a different Europe experience and itinerary I would suggest Riga and Tallinn to you, and since they are easy to combine with a visit to Helsinki, why not do that?
 These three relatively small cities are easy to combine and to visit in one week.
 The thing I love the most about Riga and Tallinn is how incomparable it is with other European cities, you can definitely see the Russian influences in these cities and that is what makes them two perfect cities to visit.
 And of course Helsinki: a very modern Scandinavian city that has a completely different vibe.

 HOW I would advise you to stay around two days in every city.
 Start in Riga, and take the bus to Tallinn afterwards.
 Which takes about three hours, the bus is pretty comfortable and has Wifi, so you’ll be good to go.
 The bus ride costed me about 16 Euros, so it is really cheap!
 From out Tallinn you can take the boat to Helsinki.